uhuruhashimoto/sudoku-solver/DESIGN.md

 solve, the module for solving a puzzle inputted through stdin

 common, the directory (can be compiled to a library) of common functionality needed for both create and solve
-	-board.c, providing an API to interact with a board struct
+	>board.c, providing an API to interact with a board struct
-	-board struct: a wrapper (typedef) for a 9x9 array of ints -isvalid
+	>board struct: a wrapper (typedef) for a 9x9 array of ints -isvalid
 	-iscomplete
 	-insert